-The French take philosophy seriously and in the galaxy of French philosophers Michel de Montaigne a one-time mayor of the city and the Baron Montesquieu have central positions.
-The latter’s family home at Labrede is maintained as memorial to him and his contribution to French political philosophy.
-The principal of these was – ‘the Spirit of the Laws’ where he made the case out for a separation of political power between state institutions and so strongly influenced the framers of the US constitution.
-Even for those with no interest in the philosopher’s musings the family home which is a picture book castle, 10 miles south of the city centre, is worth a visit.
+The French take philosophy seriously and in the galaxy of French philosophers, Michel de Montaigne, a one-time mayor of the city and the Baron Montesquieu, have central positions.
+The latter’s family home at Labrède is maintained as a memorial to him, and to his contribution to French political philosophy.
+His principal work was ‘the Spirit of the Laws’, where he made the case out for a separation of political power between state institutions, and so strongly influenced the framers of the US constitution.
+Even for those with no interest in the philosopher’s musings, the family home which is a picture book castle, 10 miles south of the city centre, is worth a visit.

-Not connected to the city but associated with the area to the south-east around St Macaire are two french cultural luminaries of the 19th and 20th century, Toulouse-Lautrec and Francois Mauriac.
-The former is buried in the churchyard at Verdelais not far from a family home – Chateau Malrome, while the latter, a noble laureate writer but not well-known outside the francophone world, lived much of his life at Chateau Malagar – a few miles away at St Maixant.
-The latter house can be visited but has little appeal for those who are not devotees of french literature.
-Toulouse Lautrec’s grave at Verdelais is a quite modest affair but the Church has a reputation for miraculous cures and is quite interesting in a mystical, spooky sort of way.
+Not connected to the city but associated with the area to the south-east around St Macaire, are two French cultural luminaries of the 19th and 20th centuries, Toulouse-Lautrec and Francois Mauriac.
+The former is buried in the churchyard at Verdelais not far from a family home – Chateau Malrome – while the latter, a noble laureate writer but not well-known outside the francophone world, lived much of his life at Chateau Malagar – a few miles away at St Maixant.
+The latter house can be visited but has little appeal for those who are not devotees of French literature.
+Toulouse Lautrec’s grave at Verdelais is a quite modest affair but the church has a reputation for miraculous cures and is quite interesting in a mystical, spooky sort of way.

-In the folklore of the city a special place is reserved for ‘Les Girondines’ who, during the early years of the French revolution were the deputies elected to represent the city in the revolutionary assembly.
-Being moderates they fell foul of the more radical elements of the revolution and were assassinated in the days when ever more extreme cliques successively usurped power in Paris.
-Their monument today is a tall column with an elaborate display of horses and buxom women in bronze at its base and can be found on the Place des Quinconces.
-The valuable bronze was requisitioned towards the end of the last war to be used for armanents and it was believed the magnificent sculpture had been lost forever.
-By sheer chance they failed to reach the foundry furnace and were found in a scrapyard to be eventually restored to their place of honour in the city’s principal open space.
+In the folklore of the city a special place is reserved for ‘Les Girondins’ who, during the early years of the French revolution, were the deputies elected to represent the city in the revolutionary assembly.
+Being moderates, they fell foul of the more radical elements of the revolution, and were assassinated in the days when ever more extreme cliques successively usurped power in Paris.
+Their monument today is a tall column with an elaborate display of horses and buxom women in bronze at its base, and can be found on the Place des Quinconces.
+The valuable bronze was requisitioned towards the end of the last war to be used for armaments and it was believed the magnificent sculpture had been lost forever.
+By sheer chance, they failed to reach the foundry furnace and were found in a scrapyard to be eventually restored to their place of honour in the city’s principal open space.